hebermattos/scaling-app-rabbitmq/README.md

 Requests can be made in the api at the url http://localhost:5000/images/123 and the rabbit UI can be viewed at http://localhost:15672.
 The messages being "processed" will appear in the console.

 Well, that's it for now.
 I think it's a good start to start dealing with RabbitMq.
-Theres ara alot og concepts here that you can explore later:
+Theres ara a lot of concepts here that you can explore later:

 * Microservices
 * Horizontal Scalability